micl2e2/tg-focus/README.md

 ## Using Binaries

-The following 6 steps will help you start up tg-focus and filter some specific messages.
+The following 6 steps will help you run tg-focus and filter some specific messages.

 1. Download the binaries at GitHub releases [page](https://github.com/micl2e2/tg-focus/releases).